-Envirothon is a contest for high school students (five-member teams) designed to test their knowledge in forestry, range, soils, wildlife, aquatics, and natural resources policy.
+The Envirothon is a contest for high school students (five-member teams) designed to test their knowledge of forestry, range, soils, wildlife, aquatics, and natural resources policy.
 Students must also tackle a current environmental topic.
-The 2017 topic is “Agricultural Soil and Water Conservation Stewardship.”

 Land Judging is a high school competition that challenges students to gain a better understanding of soil structure and land evaluation.
 Land Judging enables each participant to learn how to recognize the physical features of the soil, determine land capability for crop production, and evaluate management practices needed for proper stewardship.
 Soil, land and home-site evaluation provide a setting for students to investigate the soils in their region, the environment that surrounds them and their effect on their daily lives.